 A new ‘Covid-19 secure’ cleaning regime across our 200 Landmarks

-The cleanliness of our remarkable properties has always been paramount to us.
+The cleanliness of our properties has always been paramount to us.
 We have long used virucidal, commercial-grade disinfectants, but have now introduced additional products that are certified to kill Coronavirus.
-We are using these products throughout our Landmarks.
+We are using these products throughout Landmarks.

 We are taking extra care of high-touch surface areas such as door handles, light switches, kettles and toasters.
 We are also ensuring the cleanliness of our upholstery, including armchairs and curtains.
 As always, professional laundry companies are washing our bed linen and towels to the highest standards in accordance with the latest virus-control procedures.